Color Walk

 To subscribe to our premium feed, buy some cozy merch,

-or be reminded of promo codes for our lovely sponsors, head to our show notes.
+or be reminded of promo codes for our lovely sponsors.
+Head to our show notes.

 We've just released our April bonus episode over on the premium feed.

-It's a sweet story called Family Meal, and it takes place in a favorite village bistro before the doors open.
+It's a sweet story called Family Meal and it takes place in a favorite village bistro before the doors open.

 We're also about to release our spring favorites episode of Much More Happens.

-That's over eight hours of sleepy storytelling to see you through the night.
+That's over eight hours of sleepy storytelling to see you through the the night.
+All of this, plus the complete catalog, seven years of nothing much happens ad-free

 for just about a dime a day.